jahrik/docker-swarm-monitor/PART_02.md

 One way to accomplish this is with the [pihole_exporter](https://github.com/nlamirault/pihole_exporter) for prometheus.
 I fought with this for a good hour before getting it to work.
 Eventually building it from source with docker and pushing it up to docker hub to pull into swarm at stack creation time.

-This is the error I kept seeing when using the latest version in docker hub, `standard_init_linux.go:190: exec user process caused "exec format error"`, and can be reproduced like this.
+This is the error I kept seeing when using the latest version in docker hub: `standard_init_linux.go:190: exec user process caused "exec format error"`, and can be reproduced like this.

     docker run -it povilasv/arm-pihole_exporter -pihole http://pihole_host_ip